h4dh4d1y4551n3/libstd98ext/README.md

 # libstdmods
-Modern C++ standard features Mods for legacy compatibility or self-convenience
+A collection of C++ feature mods designed to bring modern C++ functionality for legacy compatibility or to roll your own implementation for self-convenience.